Drivers Left To Pay Hundreds Of Dollars To Retrieve Abandoned Cars: 'Called All Day'

-DENVER (CBS4) – It is frustrating enough having your car taken away from a parking lot.
+DENVER (CBS4) – It’s frustrating enough having your car taken away from a parking lot.
 Some drivers who abandoned their vehicles during Sunday’s blizzard have now been jolted by the fact they have to pay to get the vehicle back from tow lots.

 “They towed my car in the middle of the snowstorm,” said John Mull.
-He is not alone.READ MORE: COVID In Colorado: Mass Vaccination Sites Are The Goal As Next Vaccine Phase Approaches
+He is not alone.READ MORE: Aurora Police Release Security Video Of Shooting At Challengers Sports Bar, Ask For Public's Help

-When people called Wyatt’s Towing on Sunday and Monday after the big storm to see about their cars they got a message.
+When people called Wyatt’s Towing after the big storm to see about their cars they got a message.

 “We tried to come get it the middle of the snowstorm, and they changed their message and said they weren’t open,” Mull said.

-Not only were they closed, Wyatt’s left information on their voicemail according to another car owner, Justin Ahern of Fargo North Dakota.
+Not only were they closed, Wyatt’s left information on their voicemail.
+That’s according to another car owner, Justin Ahern of Fargo North Dakota.

 “While they were closed, you wouldn’t incur storage fees because they were closed.”